Twisted iterated algebraic K-theory and topological T-duality for sphere bundles: T-duality for sphere bundles in theories twisted by -gerbes

 Define $E *_X \Ehat$ to be the \emph{fiberwise join} of $E$ and $\Ehat$ over $X$.
 Note that this is a bundle with fiber the join $S^q * S^q = S^{2q+1}$, and that there are natural fiberwise embeddings

 given by inclusion of each factor in the join.

 \begin{defn}

-For a $S^m$-bundle $p: Y \to X$, a \emph{bundle Thom class}\footnote{This is simply called a \emph{Thom class} in \cite{BS}; this usage conflicts with the usual notion of a Thom class as a generator $\theta$ for the cohomology of a Thom space.
-The two notions are closely related, since $\theta$ is carried to $\Th$ under the collapse map from a sectioned sphere bundle to its Thom space.} is an element $\Th \in H^{m}(Y; \Z)$ with the property that its restriction to each fiber is a generator of $H^{m} (S^{m}; \Z)$.
+A \emph{bundle Thom class}\footnote{This is simply called a \emph{Thom class} in \cite{BS}; this usage conflicts with the usual notion of a Thom class as a generator $\theta$ for the cohomology of a Thom space.
+The two notions are closely related, since $\theta$ is carried to $\Th$ under the collapse map from a sectioned sphere bundle to its Thom space.} for a $S^m$-bundle $p: Y \to X$ is an element $\Th \in H^{m}(Y; \Z)$ with the property that its restriction to each fiber is a generator of $H^{m} (S^{m}; \Z)$.
 Equivalently, $p_!(\Th) = \pm1 \in H^0(X; \Z)$.

 \end{defn}

 We let $n=2q-1$, which is evidently odd, and consider representatives

 for cohomology classes